grobian/carbon-c-relay/README.md

 possible.
 Like for match rules, it is possible to define multiple cluster targets.
 Also, like match rules, the `stop` keyword applies to control the flow of metrics in the matching process.

+The special `send statistics to` construct is much like a `match` rule which matches the (internal) statistics produced by the relay.
+It can be used to avoid router loops when sending the statistics to a certain destination.
+The `send statistics` construct can only be used once, but multiple destinations can be used then required.

 Examples